vuxcode/pr1-project-Livraan/time-report.md

  - 2021-11-25, Worked for 40 minutes
  - I coded in the rest of the questions with the answer + the right answer.
 Tested the quiz a few times and it works as expected.

+- 2021-11-27, Worked for 1 hour
+- I changed some of the objects to variables and changed the prototypes into functions.
+For some reason I couldn't change one prototype into a function.